[LOADING TOOLS...]

 3mm Steel O₂: 8,000 mm/min | 6mm Steel N₂: 2,800 mm/min | 10mm Stainless: 1,500 mm/min

-Calculate optimal cutting speed for your laser based on material, thickness, power, and quality requirements.
-Balance productivity with cut quality.
+Estimate a starting cutting speed range for your laser based on material, thickness, power, and quality requirements.
+Balance productivity with cut quality, then validate with test cuts.

 Configure parameters to get speed recommendation.